kubevirt/kubevirt/docs/device-assignment.md

 ## Introduction

 Device assignment is a feature that allows virtual machines (VMs) to take advantage of hardware capabilities and performance available on the hypervisor (host/node).
-Unlike traditional VM resources such as virtual CPUs (vCPUs) or memory, assignment-capable hardware devices are limited resource that cannot be overcommitted.
+Unlike traditional VM resources such as virtual CPUs (vCPUs) or memory, assignment-capable hardware devices are limited resources that cannot be overcommitted.

 ### Device Assignment in Kubernetes